 It does indeed looks like the function assumes QgsMapToPixel.toMapCoordinates( width, height ) would give correct width and height in presence of rotation, which is obviously not the case.

 Maybe we could add another function to QgsMapToPixel to transform sizes... (rotation would not affect them, nor translation but only scale, isn't that correct?)

-#6 Updated by Sandro Santilli almost 5 years ago
+#6 Updated by Sandro Santilli about 5 years ago

 @dakarto: am I right that candidate label boxes are NOT stored as rotated, when being parallel to lines ?